strategicdata/pmhc-mds-spec/doc/identifier-management.rst

 management of these identifiers.

-Managing Episode, Service Contact and Outcome Collection Occasion Keys
+Managing Episode, Service Contact and Outcome Collection Occasion keys
 ----------------------------------------------------------------------
 Episodes, Service Contacts and Outcome Collection Keys will be created and managed by Provider Organisations via the upload interface.
 Each Episode,